mtsolekas/fsearch/README.md

 [![Build Status](https://travis-ci.org/cboxdoerfer/fsearch.svg?branch=master)](https://travis-ci.org/cboxdoerfer/fsearch)
 [![Translation status](https://hosted.weblate.org/widgets/fsearch/-/svg-badge.svg)](https://hosted.weblate.org/engage/fsearch/?utm_source=widget)

-This repository contains mostly trivial changes to remove the need for intltool and use plain gettext instead.
+**This repository contains mostly trivial changes to remove the need for intltool and use plain gettext instead.
+In short it removes the need for intltool, autoconf-archive and libxml2-utils**

 FSearch is a fast file search utility, inspired by Everything Search Engine.
 It's written in C and based on GTK+3.